 - One of the variations on the character pilotable mecha is armed with flamethrowers.

-- Leotard of Power: The Wing Divers' uniform are more Stripperiffic the Pale Wings' uniform from Earth Defense Force 2017's PS Vita re-release.
+- Leotard of Power: The Wing Divers' uniforms are more Stripperiffic than the Pale Wings' uniform from Earth Defense Force 2017's PS Vita re-release.

 - Macross Missile Massacre:

 - Some of the players weapons function like this by locking onto multiple enemies and spamming multiple missiles.

 - A Player pilotable Missile Artillery tank that spams missiles.